tedotechnologies/seismic_segmentation/README.md

 - **Usage:** Modify configs to fit your datasets and experiments

 ---
+## 🤝 Acknowledgements

+This work was carried out in close collaboration with the Rosneft team at KrasnoyarskNIPIneft, who generously provided seismic datasets and theoretical guidance.
+We are especially grateful to:

+- **petrovdenees**
+- **vladimir6567**
+- **bc-ru**
+- **unlikexd**
+- **andreyvostretsov**

+Their expertise and hands-on help were instrumental in achieving the reported segmentation performance.

 For more details or assistance, please refer to the documentation in the repository or contact the project maintainer.